EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

     return jokes
 ```

-Let's now read them from disk and see an example joke our system would recommend to the first user:
+Let’s now read them from disk and see an example joke our system would recommend to the first user:

 ```python
 > jokes = get_jokes()